isomerpages/moe-aitongsch/_for-parents/2026 P1 Parents.md

 <p></p>
 <h4><strong>Latest Announcements:</strong></h4>
 <p><strong>4 Sept 2025:</strong>
 <br>An email has been sent to parents today.
-Communicate via email will be
+Communication via email will
-sent to the primary contact person indicated during P1 registration.
+be sent to the primary contact person indicated during P1 registration.
 Please check your email for more information.</p>
 <p>If you have any concerns, please send your queries to this email: <a href="mailto:aitong_sch@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">aitong_sch@moe.edu.sg</a>
 </p>